GZMJ-Survey/express-api-survey/README.md

 });
 ```

 The Create, Read, and Destroy actions were easy to tackle but our team worked on the update survey action for hours.
 To add questions to a survey and to submit answers for the survey require the update action, so our team needed to spend a lot of time on viewing how information that was stored in arrays inside of arrays could be accessed and also updated.
 We had to log different parts of the array to find out where the information was being stored and what piece of the array we needed.

-In the end, our update function was this
+We started with an update function like this,
 ```
 const update = (req, res, next) => {
   // console.log('UPDATE');